This Bank of America Card Offers 6% Cash Back and a $200 Bonus

 - Unlimited 1% cash back on all other purchases

-You'll want to know that the elevated earning rates do have a spending cap: The rates apply up to $2,500 in combined purchases each quarter in the choice category.
-After that, you'll earn an unlimited 1% cash back on everything.
+Note that the elevated rates apply for up to $2,500 in combined choice category/grocery store/wholesale club quarterly purchases; after that, you'll earn an unlimited 1% on everything.

-That means if you spent, say, $1,500 in your choice category and $1,000 at grocery stores, you'd hit the cap and earn 1% on all purchases for the rest of the quarter.
+That means if you were to spend $1,500 in your choice category and $1,000 at grocery stores, you'd hit the cap and earn 1% on all purchases for the rest of the quarter.

-After your first year, the same earning rates and quarterly caps apply -- except you'll get 3% in your chosen category, not 6%.
+Then, in your second year and beyond, the same earning rates and quarterly caps apply, only you'll get 3% in your category of choice instead of 6%.

-Wondering what's on the list of choice categories?
-Of course you are.
-You can choose from:
+The Bank of America® Customized Cash Rewards credit card's choice categories include:

 - Dining